andrewgc/vulnado/README.md

-# Vulnado - Intentionally Vulnerable Java Application.
+# Vulnado - Intentionally Vulnerable Java Application

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.